AIAppliedUK/sg-identity-techdocs/src/scotaccount-complete-guide.md

 ### Understanding What You Need to Prepare

 Before you can integrate with ScotAccount, you need to establish a secure, trusted relationship between your service and ScotAccount's infrastructure.
-This involves several critical components that work together to ensure secure communication and proper authorization.
+This involves several critical components that work together to ensure secure communication and proper authorisation.

 The foundation of this relationship is cryptographic key management.
 You'll generate a public-private key pair where you keep the private key absolutely secure within your systems and provide the public key to ScotAccount during registration.
 ScotAccount uses your public key to verify that API requests are genuinely coming from your service.